 Rupture or tearing of the Achilles tendon is a common condition.
 This typically occurs in the unconditioned individual who sustains the rupture while playing sports, or perhaps from tripping.

 There is a vigorous contraction of the muscle and the tendon tears.
 The patient will often describe the sensation that someone or something has hit the back of the calf muscle.
 Pain is suddenly present, and although it is possible to walk, it is painful and the leg is weak.

-Fortunately, there is now a new and really unique method available for operating on and repairing the tendon through a tiny incision.
+Fortunately, there is now a new and unique method available for operating on and repairing the tendon through a tiny incision.
 This is a “mini-incision” which is about 2 centimeters in length.
-This is far more accurate surgery, the tendon repair is easier to recover from, and the complication rate of this type of surgery is lower than the traditional surgery.
+This is a far more accurate surgery, the tendon repair is easier to recover from, and the complication rate of this type of surgery is lower than the traditional surgery.

 Following the tendon repair walking on the foot is permitted in a removable boot.
 The design of this boot is important, and the movement in the boot will be controlled before the surgery.
-There were some treatments used many years ago which relied upon a cast applied to the leg, leading to tremendous weakness and atrophy of muscle, which was often permanent.
+There were some treatments used many years ago that relied upon a cast applied to the leg, leading to tremendous weakness and atrophy of muscle, which was often permanent.

 Ettore Vulcano, MD (Mount Sinai Medical Center)

 4302 Alton Road, Suite 220